Swamp Thing: What Friends Are For, Chapter 2: Strange But Not a Stranger

 The revelation hit Abby like a bolt of lightning.
 She dropped the pen she had been using to fill out her acid rain reports for Chester and took a step back, her breath catching in her throat.
 “I knew it!” she exclaimed.
 “Alec is alive!
 Please, Chester, let him in!
 We need to talk about this!”

-A small smile played on Abby’s lips as she responded, shaking her head.
-“No, not exactly.
-I am completely done with that job on the island.
+A derisive, humorless laugh escaped from Abby’s lips as she shook her head.
+“No,” she scoffed, angered at the idea.
+“I am completely done with that place.
 I will never go back there again.”
-Her smile faded as she remembered the hardships and deception she had endured in the past few weeks.
-“The school turned out to be nothing like what I initially thought.
-The people in charge, Gallowglass and Peel, they were only concerned with their own interests.
-They never truly cared for the well-being of the children under their care.
+She pursed her lips as she remembered the hardships and deception she had endured in the past few weeks.
+“That school turned out to be nothing like I thought,” she said, her voice beginning to quiver.
+“The people in charge — Gallowglass, Peel, and the others — are only concerned with themselves.
+The well-being of all those children under their care means nothing to them.
 Can you believe they even restricted our freedom to come and go?”

 Chester’s excitement couldn’t be contained as he exclaimed, “Whoa, man!
 Who’re you supposed to be, anyway — Buck Rogers?
 Flash Gordon?
 Captain Kirk?
 The Rocketeer?”

 As Adam activated the holographic projector, images flickered and came to life, dancing before their astonished eyes.
 “Look!
 That’s Sardath,” he pointed eagerly, “And there’s my beloved wife, Alanna, as beautiful as ever!
 Ah-ha-ha-ha!
 And there, right next to me, is Alec!
 Can you see him?
 He’s the magnificent, red, cactus-like creature standing next to me.”
 Adam adjusted the zoom, enhancing the view of Alec.
-“There he is, closer now, fascinating, isn’t he?”
+“There he is, closer now.
+Fascinating, isn’t he?”

 [(*) Editor’s note: See The Swamp Thing: Deep Space: Meeting of the Minds.]